-- 1. All customers should go through the lunch line quietly and in an orderly fashion.
+- 1. All students should go through the lunch line quietly and in an orderly fashion.
 Moving ahead of others, pushing, shoving, shouting or loud, unusual noises will not be allowed. - 2.
-Customers are expected to be respectful of the food service staff and obey the lunchroom supervisors. - 3.
+Students are expected to be respectful of the food service staff and obey the lunchroom supervisors. - 3.
 Food that is ordered from the food service server and received by the customer may not be returned.
-Customers must pay for all the food they choose from the serving line. - 4.
-Throwing food, paper, or other items will not be allowed.

-5. Spills or other accidents should be reported to the lunchroom supervisors.
-6. If a lunch tray or lunch item is spilled or dropped after leaving the serving line, it will be replaced at the discretion of the food service staff.

-7. Customers are expected to pick up their own lunch trash before leaving their table and depositing the trash in the waste cans provided.
+Students must pay for all the food they choose from the serving line. - 4.
+Throwing food, paper, or other items will not be allowed. - 5.
+Spills or other accidents should be reported to the lunchroom supervisors. - 6.
+If a lunch tray or lunch item is spilled or dropped after leaving the serving line, it will be replaced at the discretion of the food service staff. - 7.
+Students are expected to pick up their own lunch trash before leaving their table and depositing the trash in the waste cans provided. - 8.
+Students are prohibited from sharing food. - 9.
+Snacks should be single serving in size. - 10.
+No energy or caffeinated beverages.